New Conceal Carry Pistol- Kimber Micro 9 Rapide – Update

 I have on occasion worn my pistols as conceal carry locally, but most are too bulky, too heavy for everyday conceal carry.
 My big requirements; weight, reliability, safety, and trigger pull/design and accuracy were utmost in my mind.

 I looked at many small conceal carry pistols.
 Gotta have a safety lever, light in weight, yet sturdy as all get-out.
-Handsome helps too!
+I bought the USA Made Kimber Micro 9 Rapide in 9mm (7shot) pictured below with my computer mouse.
+It has a 3.15 inch barrel and weighs just under a pound empty.
+Nice!

-I bought a pocket pistol, the USA Made Kimber Micro 9 Rapide in 9mm (7shot).
 It is basically a Micro 1911.
 It has an ambidextrous butterfly safety on each side.
-The clips have a pinky finger hook for a firm grip.
+The clips have a finger hook for a firm grip.

 Below is my first 10 yard 115g UMC Remington groups right out of the box.